sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.
+- [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type
 - [Bootstrap Grid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
-- [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type
+- [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows
 - [zeroheight](https://zeroheight.com), by zeroheight: Organise and share your design libraries using folders and get a living styleguide for free
 - [Cleanup Useless Groups](https://github.com/bomberstudios/cleanup-useless-groups), by Ale Muñoz: A Sketch plugin that cleans up your layer list by removing empty groups and flattening deeply nested groups.
 - [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺